General Services Administration

 Bialosky

-This new Annex (currently in construction) and major renovation and modernization of the James M. Ashley and Thomas W.L.
-Ashley U.S. Courthouse in Toledo, Ohio will meet the long-term space requirements for the Judiciary and the Department of Justice.
+The newly completed Annex and major renovation and modernization of the James M. Ashley and Thomas W.L.
+Ashley U.S. Courthouse (currently under construction) in Toledo, Ohio will meet the long-term space requirements for the Judiciary.
 The design balances openness and daylight with transparent facades that reflect the values of the judicial process.
-A stone façade and a bridge connection integrate the annex with the existing historic courthouse.
-The “Glass Porch” of the Annex along Spielbusch Avenue boasts a double-height atrium leading to the four District Courts, showcasing activity to the street.
+A stone façade and a bridge connection integrate the Annex with the existing historic courthouse.
 The building celebrates the glass manufacturing heritage of Toledo and integrates natural daylight, views and connections to the Civic Mall.

 HISTORICAL MEETS CONTEMPORARY